Slavery in the British and French Caribbean: Anglo-American institution of slavery

 Sugar production in the Lesser Antilles was a very grisly business.
 On Jamaica from 1829 to 1832 the average mortality rate for slaves on sugar plantations was 35.1 deaths per 1000 enslaved people.
 The most dangerous part of the sugar plantation was the cane planting.
 Cane planting during this era consisted of clearing land, digging the holes for the plants, and more.
-Overseers used the whip in an attempt to both motivate and punish the human beings they enslaved.
+Overseers used the whip in an attempt to both motivate and punish slaves.
 The slaves themselves were also working and living with barely adequate nourishment and in times of hard work would often be starved.
-This contributed to low birth rates and the horrifically high mortality rates for the slaves.
+This contributed to low birth rates and the extremely high mortality rates for the slaves.
 Some experts believe that the average infant mortality at plantations to be 50% or even higher.
-This extremely high rate of infant mortality meant that the slave population who existed in the Lesser Antilles was not self-sustaining, thus requiring a constant importation of new slaves.
+This extremely high rate of infant mortality meant that the slave population that existed in the Lesser Antilles was not self-sustaining, thus requiring a constant importation of new slaves.
 Living and working conditions on non-sugar plantations was considered to be better, however, only marginally.